An old idea made new.

 Since aggregate material colour can vary, finished rammed earth colour and texture is dependant on the aggregate source.
 When you think of rammed earth, think of imperfection and uniqueness.
 The beauty of rammed earth is evident by its rawness; pieces of gravel can be exposed, as well as lines of cold joints.

-You can personalize your product by adding elements such as stones or glass.
-Alcoves or relief mouldings can be incorporated into rammed earth walls.
-Unusual finishes can be ‘stamped’ into your rammed earth wall by etching or adding shapes into the formwork.
+You can personalise your product by adding elements such as stones or glass.
+Nooks or alcoves can be incorporated into rammed earth walls by fitting custom volume displacement boxes.
+Your unique art can be ‘stamped’ into your rammed earth wall by etching or adding shapes into the form work by dremel.
 Once the wall has been tamped and cured, the forms are released and you will have your desired look.

 Environmental Impact – Construction